 The MOWA Shop, located in the Museum of Wisconsin Art, specializes in high-quality, hand-made Wisconsin art.
 Reporting to the Director of Member Services, the Shop Buyer is responsible for buying and consigning artwork and related museum product for the MOWA Shop.
 It is essential that the MOWA Shop carries unique and attractive merchandise consistent with the MOWA brand and that it is presented in a pleasing fashion.
 The Shop Buyer is responsible for providing excellent customer service, assisting with all special events, and helping to ensure a positive overall visitor experience.

 Essential Job Functions:

-- Represents the museum with a high level of integrity and professionalism and support decisions or directives in a positive professional manner.
+- Represents the museum with a high level of integrity and professionalism.

-- Uses Point of Sale to sell merchandise, sell or upgrade memberships, track inventory and other museum-related transactions.
+- Uses POS to sell merchandise, sell or upgrade memberships, track inventory and other museum-related transactions.

 - Handles cash and all other tender types, balances to zero at end of shift, and completes related paperwork accurately.